CAT'S NINE LIVES

 It’s about so much more than just bringing a reusable water bottle and saying no to straws.

-Travel broadens the mind like nothing else I know.
+Travel broadens the mind like nothing else.
 It’s hard to ignore the realities of climate change when you’re standing in the ocean where a village used to be.
-Harder still to ignore the privilege that we enjoy by having the opportunity to travel in the first place.
+Harder still to ignore the privilege of having the opportunity to travel in the first place.

-In this internet age, it can be easy to be seduced into thinking that travel is about getting an Instagram-worthy photograph, but it’s so much more than that.
+In this internet age, it can be easy to be seduced into thinking that travel is about getting an Instagram-worthy shot, but it’s so much more than that.

 Travel is about people, new ideas and the mystery of faraway places.